Medicare Initial Enrollment Period Calculator & Medicare Calculator

 - Part D: drug coverage that helps pay the costs of prescription drugs and medications.
 You can join it separately in addition to Original Medicare or enroll automatically when you join a Medicare Advantage Plan.

-- Part C: Also called Medicare Advantage, is a private alternative to Medicare Part A & B. When you enroll in Part C, you are replacing your Original Medicare with an alternate plan administered by an insurance company.
+Medicare Part C: Also called Medicare Advantage, is a private alternative to Medicare Part A & B. It is not really a “part” of Medicare.
+It replaces your Original Medicare.
+When you enroll in Part C, you are replacing your Original Medicare with an alternate plan administered by an insurance company.

-- Medigap Insurance: Medicare Supplemental Insurance, also referred to as Medigap, is an extra insurance policy bought from a private insurer.
+Medigap Insurance: Medicare Supplemental Insurance, also referred to as Medigap, is an extra insurance policy bought from a private insurer.
 It helps pay the deductibles, coinsurance and copays of Original Medicare.
 Medigap policies are named by letters and standardized across the states.
+With a Medigap policy you can limit your annual maximum out of pocket costs for Medicare bills to just a few hundred dollars.

 How much does Medicare cost?